mietek/pol/README.md

 This is a definition of the word ABS.
 Its purpose is to take the absolute value of the number on the stack.
 It does this by executing a series of words that have the proper effect.

 You may consider this a rather clumsy definition of ABS.
 Especially since there is an instruction on your computer that does exactly that. you're quite right, definitions tend to be clumsy.
 But they let us use words that we hadn't the foresight to provide entries for.
 Given certain basic words we can construct any entry we need.
-Definitions provide a succinct distinction betwen a control language and an application language: The control language must have all its capabilities built in; the application language can construct those capabilities it needs.
+Definitions provide a succinct distinction between a control language and an application language: The control language must have all its capabilities built in; the application language can construct those capabilities it needs.

 To implement definitions is simple, yet awkwardly subtle.
 The parameter field of a definition contains the addresses of the dictionary entries that define it.
 You must somehow deposit these entries in the parameter area, and later fetch them when you execute the definition.
 The complementary processes of definition and execution are more involved than for any other entry we've encountered.